totaljs/dashboard/readme.md

         // changes       : array of all changes (keys/properties) when is the widget reconfigured };

+    self.prepare = function(data) {
+        // optional
+        // this method can prepare data from datasource, this is a default implementation: return; data;
+    };

     // ==== CUSTOM EVENTS ====

     self.publish('event-name', 'argument1', 1000, 'argumentN');